The Clear Edge

 • Time invested: 12 hours

-At $100K, margin gains matter more than revenue gains.
-A +3% margin jump drives about +12% profit, and that compounds as you scale.
+At $100K, margin gains matter more than revenue gains because a 3% margin jump drives roughly a 12% profit increase, and that effect keeps compounding as you scale.

 The Friction: Systems work, but they’re slow.